dell/dellemc-openmanage-ansible-modules/docker/README.md

 ## Add playbook, variable files and inventory
 The Docker image of OpenManage Ansible Modules does not contain the playbook and the required configuration to run a task.

-To add the playbook, variable files and inventory, do one of the following.
-- Setup a volume and mount the volume in the container using the option `-v`.
-- Use a bind mount folder that contains the playbook, inventory and optional variable files and mount the folder in the container using the the option `--mount`.

-The volume or bind folder must be mounted on the target mount point `/dellemc`.

 The latest sample playbooks and examples are available in the [playbooks](https://github.com/dell/dellemc-openmanage-ansible-modules/blob/devel/playbooks) directory.

+Bind mount the folder containing the playbook, variable and inventory files to the target mount point `/dellemc` using the option `-v`.

 ### Running a playbook
 Run the playbook using the following command after the playbook, inventory and optional variable files are added to the current working directory.